 - Wooden cutting boards, made with olive wood.
 Tuscans are known for their “tagliere” (cutting boards).
 This would be great for cheese and meat gift baskets.

-Here are some (about 5) shop tips for Food Souvenir Shopping in Florence:
+Not into joining the coolest club in Florence?
+Here are some (about 5) shop tips for Food Souvenir Shopping in Florence in the event you just want a couple bits:

 3. Pegna Drogheria- Off Via Delle Oche (one of my FAVORITE streets in Florence) is a deli/grocers paradise bringing you back in time and to somewhere else.
 That somewhere else, I do not know but I can only say it feels like I am in a film from the 80’s in New York every time I am here.
 The interior design is drab although classic with this strange pea-green theme paint-job, it feels like a Walgreen’s and a luxury deli all at the same time.
 I’d say come here for specialty foods like cheeses, spices, coffees, jarred things, vinegars, spirits, chocolates and little sauces to gift.
 Address: Via dello Studio, 8, 50122 Florence, Italy